-The Bachelor of Liberal Studies (BLS) in History offers study in American, European, African, Far Eastern, Middle Eastern, and Latin American history.
+The Bachelor of Liberal Studies (BLS) in History offers study in American, European, World, and Military history.
 History degree students gain skills applicable to many careers, including the ability to criticize, organize, and synthesize extensive materials, and to write with clarity and precision.
 Career options include teaching, politics and government, law and legislation, medicine and research, publishing, landmark preservation, and more.

 (total 48 credits)

 - Four credits in a Metropolitan College math course numbered MET MA 113 or higher

 - MET CS 101 Computers and Their Applications